SangsooNam/CustomAndroidLint/README.md

 ![](images/lint-report.png)

 This repository contains examples of custom rules and unit tests.
-If you would make and apply custom rules, checking these code would be helpful.
+If you would make and apply custom rules, checking this code would be helpful.

 ## How to Run
 Running custom rules is easy.
 After cloning this repository, run this commend.
 Since this repository code has static errors, you can see a error message after executing.
 There is a nice html result.
 If you open it, you can see a similar screen which is shown above.